garystafford/voter-service/README.md

 The Voter [Spring Boot](https://projects.spring.io/spring-boot/) Service is a RESTful Web Service, backed by [MongoDB](https://www.mongodb.com/).
 The Voter service exposes several HTTP API endpoints, listed below.
 API users can review a list candidates, submit a candidate, view voting results, and inspect technical information about the running service.
 API users can also create random voting data by calling the `/voter/simulation` endpoint.

 The Voter service is designed to work along with the [Candidate Service](https://github.com/garystafford/candidate-service), as part of a complete API.
 The Voter service is dependent on the Candidate service to supply a list of candidates.
-The Candidate service is called by the Voter service, using one of two methods:
+The Candidate service is called by the Voter service, using one of three methods:
 1. [HTTP-based Synchronous IPC](https://www.nginx.com/blog/building-microservices-inter-process-communication/), when either the Voter service's `/voter/candidates/election/{election}` or `/voter/simulation/election/{election}` endpoints are called.
-2. [Messaging-based Remote Procedure Call (RPC) IPC](http://www.rabbitmq.com/tutorials/tutorial-six-java.html), when either the Voter service's `/voter/candidates/rpc/election/{election}` or `/voter/simulation/rpc/election/{election}` endpoints are called.
+2. [Messaging-based Remote Procedure Call (RPC) IPC](https://www.rabbitmq.com/tutorials/tutorial-six-spring-amqp.html), when either the Voter service's `/voter/candidates/rpc/election/{election}` or `/voter/simulation/rpc/election/{election}` endpoints are called.
+3. [Messaging-based Eventual Consistency](https://www.rabbitmq.com/tutorials/tutorial-one-spring-amqp.html), when either the Voter service's `/voter/candidates/db/election/{election}` or `/voter/simulation/db/election/{election}` endpoints are called.

 ## Quick Start for Local Development